Search the Health Library

-Our focus is entirely on the research and treatment of childhood cancers.
-As one of the leading cancer centers in the United States, we are at the forefront of developing new treatments and designing clinical trials.
+As one of the leading Cancer Centers in the United States, we are at the forefront of developing new treatments and designing clinical trials.
 Each year, more than 12,000 children and teens are diagnosed with cancer ranging from leukemia to sarcoma.
 Most of them will be cured and go on to lead healthy, productive lives because of innovative research and cooperative clinical trials.
 As a leader in pediatric cancer research, we are dedicated to making new discoveries to improve the lives of children with cancer in Maryland, the nation, and around the world.

 Childhood Cancer Clinical Trials